DanielAmah/eDocCabinet/readme.md

 +  **[gulp-nodemon](https://www.npmjs.com/package/gulp-nodemon)** - it's gulp + nodemon + convenience
 +  **[supertest](https://www.npmjs.com/package/supertest)** - HTTP assertions made easy via superagent.

-### Installation and Setup
+## Installation and Setup
 1. Clone this repository from a terminal `git clone https://github.com/DanielAmah/eDocCabinet.git`.
 1. Move into the project directory `cd eDocCabinet`
 1. Install project dependencies `npm install`
 1. Create Postgresql database and run migrations `npm run migrate`.
 1. Populate database with data `npm run seed`.
 1. Start the express server `npm start`.
-1. Run test `npm test-server`.
+1. Run test `npm test`.

-### Postman Collection
+## Postman Collection
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/6733658ab0d5e0f6e2fc)

-# API Documentation
+## API Documentation
 The API has routes, each dedicated to a single task that uses HTTP response codes to indicate request success or errors.
+The full document can be found [here](https://edoccabinet.herokuapp.com)

 ## Authentication
 Users are assigned a token when signup or signin.
 This token is then used for subsequent HTTP requests to the API for authentication and should be sent as one of the header values.